The Winter Parking Ban (WPB) regulates seasonal after-midnight parking use.

 What about my moped?

 All moped parking areas, including those in “exempt” lots, are closed to after-midnight parking.
+Campus residents should bring their mopeds home (or off campus) prior to the start of the WPB, as there is no place to store them at night.

 Why do we even need the Winter Parking Ban?